 How to save individual burst photos

-After scrolling through the bursts, you might find a few you like.
+After scrolling through your iPhone bursts, you might find a few you like.
 You might like them all.
 Here’s how to separate burst photos to save only a few.
 And here’s how to save all burst photos if you nailed the shot.

 - To save individual burst photos, tap each photo you want to save as an individual image to your camera roll.
 A check mark will appear in the lower right corner of each selected image.

 - When you’re finished, tap “Done.”

 - In the pop-up window, you can “Keep Everything” from the burst series, or “Keep Only (#) Favorites” selected.

 - If you choose to “Keep Everything,” you can always return to the burst folder and review the photos again.
 Otherwise, the burst series will be deleted, and only the selected photos will be saved.

 To understand the potential of burst photos, it’s key to know what is a burst photo?
 It’s a collection of photos taken at 10 photos per second.
 As long as the shutter button is held down, photos are being taken.
 Burst photos iPhone setting is particularly helpful in capturing a wide variety of photos: